Our quick and easy guide to Solar PV

 What if the system is producing more electricity than my needs?

-Any surplus electricity is exported to the National Grid; your electricity supplier for will pay you for this electricity under the FiT (Feed In Tariff) scheme.
+Any surplus electricity is exported to the National Grid; Now that the FiT (Feed In Tariff) scheme has ended your electricity supplier will pay you for this electricity under the planned smart export guarantee (SEG).
+The SEG will be coming in to force from 1st January 2020. www.ofgem.gov.uk/publications-and-updates/smart-export-guarantee-seg

 How long will my solar PV system last for?